 There is no diagnosis associated with this measure.
-This measure is to be reported a minimum of once per performance period for patients seen during the performance period.
+This measure is to be reported a minimum of once-per performance-period.
 This measure may be reported by eligible clinicians who perform the quality actions described in the measure based on the services provided at the time of the qualifying visit and the measure-specific denominator coding.
 The BMI may be documented in the medical record of the provider or in outside medical records obtained by the provider.
 If the most recent documented BMI is outside of normal parameters, then a follow-up plan must be documented during the encounter or during the previous six months of the current encounter.
 The documented follow-up plan must be based on the most recent document MI outside of normal parameters, example: "Patient referred to nutrition counseling for BMI above or below normal parameters" (See Definitions for examples of follow-up plan treatments).
 If more than one BMI is reported during the measure period, the most recent BMI will be used to determine if the performance has been met.

-Measure Reporting via Claims:
+Measure Submission:

 The listed denominator criteria is used to identify the intended patient population.
-The numerator quality-data codes included in this specification are used to submit the quality actions allowed by the measure.
-All measure-specific coding should be reported on the claim(s) representing the eligible encounter.
-Measure Reporting via Registry:

-The listed denominator criteria is used to identify the intended patient population.
 The numerator options included in this specification are used to submit the quality actions allowed by the measure.
 The quality-data codes listed do not need to be submitted for registry-based submissions; however, these codes may be submitted for those registries that utilize claims data.

 DENOMINATOR:

-All patients aged 18 years and older on the date of the encounter with at least one eligible encounter during the measurement period Denominator Criteria (Eligible Cases):
+All patients aged 18 years and older on the date of the encounter with at least one eligible encounter during the measurement period

+DENOMINATOR NOTE: \Signifies that this CPT Category I code is a non-covered service under the Medicare Part B Physician Fee Schedule (PFS).
+These non-covered services should be counted in the denominator population for registry-based measures.

+Denominator Criteria (Eligible Cases):

-Patients aged ≥18 years on date of encounter AND
+Patients aged ≥18 years on date of encounter

+AND

-Patient encounter during the reporting period (CPT or HCPCS): 90791, 90792, 90832, 90834, 90837, 96150, 96151, 96152, 97161, 97162, 97163, 97165, 97166, 97167, 97802, 97803, 98960, 99201, 99202, 99203, 99204, 99205, 99212, 99213, 99214, 99215, D7140, D7210, G0101, G0108, G0270, G0271, G0402, G0438, G0439, G0447 WITHOUT
+Patient encounter during the performance period (CPT or HCPCS): 90791, 90792, 90832, 90834, 90837, 96150, 96151, 96152, 97161, 97162, 97163, 97165, 97166, 97167, 97802, 97803, 99201, 99202, 99203, 99204, 99205, 99212, 99213, 99214, 99215, 99385\, 99386\, 99387\, 99395\, 99396\, 99397\, D7140, D7210, G0101, G0108, G0270, G0271, G0402, G0438, G0439, G0447

+WITHOUT

-Telehealth Modifier: GQ, GT
+Telehealth Modifier: GQ, GT, 95, POS 02

 AND NOT

 DENOMINATOR EXCLUSIONS:

-BMI not documented, documentation the patient is not eligible for BMI calculation: G8422 OR BMI is documented as being outside of normal limits, follow-up plan is not documented, and documentation the patient is not eligible: G8938 NUMERATOR:
+BMI not documented, documentation the patient is not eligible for BMI calculation: G8422

+BMI is documented as being outside of normal limits, follow-up plan is not documented, documentation the patient is not eligible: G8938

+NUMERATOR: